mrjumpy/practice-dashboard/README.md

 ### Table - why griddle-react

-Because the top reactjs-table is BSD license.
-And this time we only had two things to follow:
+Because the top reactjs-table is BSD licens..XD.
+And this time we only had two things to implement:

 * pager
 * RWD

+### Why gulp
+For me, I think it's the most popular framework(compared with Grunt/Webpack), and very very easy to learn and use.
+There is even gulp-webpack, so what are we waiting for?
+XD

 All of them are popular and maintainable now, we can developed any feature by ourself.